holzschu/llvm/README.txt

 - compile LLVM and clang for iOS (that's the long step)

 "bootstrap.sh" in this directory takes care of all these steps.
-Remember, you have time for a long walk in the woods while it compiles. "compile_ios.sh" does only the "compile LLVM and clang for iOS" part.
+Remember, you have time for a long walk in the woods while it compiles. "build_ios.sh" does only the "compile LLVM and clang for iOS" part.
 This is the part I expect to be doing multiple times.